Six months on from Gabrielle, life yet to return to normal for many

 Six months on from Cyclone Gabrielle and the piles of silt no longer sit at the roadside in Puketapu, west of Napier.

-After a five-hour ordeal Tuck her partner, aunty and four children were rescued by helicopter.
+After a five-hour ordeal Tuck, her partner, aunt and four children were rescued by helicopter.

 “I’m finding as time goes on my memory’s kind of bringing more back.
 So, early days it was like, ‘This is what happened’, and now I can go into more detail.

 “I still don’t believe that we got up through that roof.
-We sat there and we were just hoping for dear life that a call to mum was actually going to get a helicopter to save us, because we knew from here there was nowhere to go.”
+We sat there and we were just hoping for dear life that a call to Mum was going to get a helicopter to save us, because we knew from here there was nowhere to go.”

-Their house still lies ruined, red stickered as not fit for habitation and on land classified as category 3, meaning it is not suitable for rebuilding.
+Their house still lies ruined, red stickered as it is not fit for habitation and on land classified as category 3, meaning it is not suitable for rebuilding.

 It has a gaping hole in its front, into where Tuck said her bedroom used to be.

-She and her family were staying in Napier seaside suburb Westshore, but she still runs her business from their Dartmoor Rd property, where they have their hearts set on returning to live if a change is made to its classification.
+She and her family were staying in the Napier seaside suburb Westshore, but she still runs her business from Dartmoor Rd, where they have their hearts set on returning to live if its classification changes.

 “This is home.
 I want to come home and my kids want to come home.
-They talk abut Westshore being their ‘now home’, but they keep asking, ‘When’s granddad going to fix our real home so we can go to our real home’.
+They talk about Westshore being their ‘now home’, but they keep asking, ‘When’s Granddad going to fix our real home so we can go to our real home’.
 That breaks my heart.”

 When RNZ first spoke to Tuck, she and her family were combing through the silt to see if they could salvage belongings a week after their rooftop ordeal.